IBM/SpectrumScaleAutomation/README.md

 | workDir | directory path name for temporary files created by the policy engine.
 This parameter is passed to the mmapplypolicy command via the -s parameter, the default (/tmp). |
 | mmapplyOpts | additional parameters for the mmapplypolicy command.
 Consider at least these parameters: "-N nsdNodes -m 1 -B 1000 --single-instance" |

+All output is written to STDOUT which the launcher redirects to a log file named `var/log/automation/migrate_timestamp.log`.

 Return codes: